jdf/processing.py/README.markdown

 There is no longer anyone fixing bugs or developing new features.

+If you are interested in taking ownership of this repository, please contact
+<a href="mailto:eecoli@gmail.com">Jonathan Feinberg</a>.

 # Python Mode for Processing #

 Write real [Processing](http://processing.org/) sketches in Python.